bleaktwig/yuadrem-wiki/docs/index.md

 ### Ethnology
 ![Migration Map of Yuadrem, Old World](img/pre_penance_migration_y787_v012_dpi72.png)
 ***Pictured:***
 *Old world migration map of Yuadrem, drawn in 787 A.S. by the Fremite Monastery in Uvarme.
-It includes all known mass movements of people from the ird diasporas of ~80 B.S. to the Na'anian migration of 445 A.S.
+It includes all known mass movements of people from the [Ird Diaspora](history.md#war-of-spring) of ~80 B.S. to the Na'anian migration of 445 A.S.
 Migrations after the Penance are not pictured.
 The authors separated the four kins (and gats from irds) using colored lines.*

 The peoples of Yuadrem are separated into four distinct kins.
 Each kin was created by a different godtree, and each was then further divided by ethnic differences.
 These differences led to the formation of nations during the Golden Age<!-- TODO.
 Link. -->, the erosion of which later led to the [sumis](isolas/fesh_peninsula/ane-kene.md#buda-and-sumi).